 After all recipes are fetched, a tag file is created as

 build/x86_64/desktop/fetch.tag.
 If this file is present, fetching is skipped.
 You can remove it manually, or use

 make rebuild, if you want to force refetching.

 recipe.toml file.
-The compiled package is placed in the
+The compiled recipe is placed in the

-target directory, in a subdirectory named based on the target architecture.
+target directory, in a subdirectory named based on the processor architecture.
 These tasks are done by various Redox-specific shell scripts and commands, including

 If you have a problem with a package you are building, try

 RECIPE directory.
 A common problem when building on non-Debian systems is that certain packages will fail to build due to missing libraries.
 Try using Podman Build.

 After all packages are cooked, a tag file is created as

 build/$ARCH/$CONFIG_NAME/repo.tag.
 If this file is present, cooking is skipped.
 You can remove it manually, or use